 It is not, blessedly.
 For Black Flag, Ubisoft brought a new composer to the series—Brian Tyler, fresh off his work scoring last year's dubsteppy Far Cry 3.
 Tyler's work on Black Flag is much like his work on the recent Marvel films Iron Man 3 and Thor: The Dark World—serviceable, if not particularly memorable.
 He's a workmanlike Hollywood guy who rarely conjures a truly iconic theme, though Black Flag's main theme comes close in places:

 In the game, when it came time to take on an enemy ship, Tyler's amalgamation of Hans Zimmer's Pirates of the Caribbean theme did more than enough to get me psyched for some swashbuckling.
-His score doesn't match the iconic beauty of Jesper Kyd's work
+His score doesn't match the iconic beauty of Jesper Kyd's work on the first few games—particularly the series-defining music of Assassin's Creed II—but it's an improvement from Lorne Balfe's often ponderous work on Revelations and III.

 4. Is the intro also a drag?